-- allow them to speak freely and ensure they never feel they are creating a problem by reporting abuse or sexual harassment or violence - remain calm and not over-react the student may stop talking if they feel they are causing upset - give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'this isn't your fault', 'You are doing the right thing in talking to me.' - do not be afraid of silences remember how hard this must be for the student. - under no circumstances ask investigative questions such as how many times this has happened, whether it happens to siblings too, or what does the student's mother thinks about all this. - at an appropriate time tell the student that in order to help them you must pass the information on. - avoid automatically offering any physical touch as comfort.
+- allow them to speak freely and ensure they never feel they are creating a problem by reporting abuse or sexual harassment or violence - remain calm and not over-react the student may stop talking if they feel they are causing upset - give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'this isn't your fault', 'You are doing the right thing in talking to me.' - do not be afraid of silences remember how hard this must be for the student. - under no circumstances ask investigative questions such as how many times this has happened, whether it happens to siblings too, or what does the student's mother thinks about all this. - at an appropriate time tell the student that in order to help them you must pass the information on.

+- avoid automatically offering any physical touch as comfort.
 It may be anything but comforting to a child who has been abused. - avoid admonishing the child for not disclosing earlier.
 Saying 'I do wish you had told me about this when it started' or 'I can't believe what I'm hearing' may be your way of being supportive but the child may interpret it that they have done something wrong. - tell the student what will happen next.
 The student may agree to go with you to see the Designated Safeguarding Lead.
-Otherwise let them know that someone will come to see them before the end of the day. - Report verbally to the Designated Safeguarding Lead if action is needed immediately. - Write up the conversation as soon as possible on the record of concern form and hand it to the DSL.
-Log concerns and disclosures on CPOMs using a factual, concise style. - Seek support if distressed.
+Otherwise let them know that someone will come to see them before the end of the day. - Report verbally to the Designated Safeguarding Lead if action is needed immediately. - Log concerns and disclosures on CPOMs using a factual, concise style. - Seek support if distressed.